Haufe-Lexware/octane-gocd-plugin/README.md

+MicroFocus (the creators of Octane) used this plugin to derive the official version from it.
+The official repository is: https://github.com/MicroFocus/octane-gocd-plugin

 # HPE ALM Octane GoCD plugin ![Build State on Travis-CI](https://travis-ci.org/Haufe-Lexware/octane-gocd-plugin.svg?branch=master)
 This plugin integrates GoCD with HPE ALM Octane.
 Making GoCD pipelines accessible in HPE ALM Octane and allowing to analyze build quality and test results.